Abortion in Ghana

-Abortion in Ghana is legally permissible.
-The abortion should also be conducted only at a Government hospital; registered private hospital, clinics registered under the Private Hospitals and Maternity Homes Act, 1958 (No. 8) and a place approved by the Minister of Health by a Legislative Instrument.
+Abortion in Ghana is banned except when there is a valid exemption.
+The abortion should also be conducted only at a government hospital; registered private hospital, clinics registered under the Private Hospitals and Maternity Homes Act, 1958 (No. 8) and a place approved by the Minister of Health by a Legislative Instrument.
 Illegal abortions are criminal offenses subject to at most five years in prison for the pregnant woman who induced said abortion, as well as for any doctor or other person who assisted this pregnant woman in accessing, or carrying out, an abortion.
 Attempts to cause abortions are also criminal, as are the purveyance, supply, or procurement of chemicals and instruments whose intent is to induce abortions.

 Terminology

 The definition of abortion is quite wide.
 According to Act 29, section 58, article 3, of the Criminal code of 1960, "Abortion or miscarriage means premature expulsion or removal of conception from the uterus or womb before the period of gestation is completed."
 Thus, both words, abortion and miscarriage, can be used interchangeably to refer to the same phenomenon.
 The law would seem to cover induced abortions, where the pregnant woman willfully expels a viable fetus, and also spontaneous abortions, or miscarriages, which may be encouraged by the pregnant woman through various means.
 Medically, there have been attempts to clearly distinguish between the two, but the laws in Ghana concerning this matter do not make this distinction.